learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 When architecting a user interface, try to use local state and parent props **first**.
-If we end up constantly passing down tons of props, we should consider connecting the component in question with the respective Flux store.
+If we end up constantly passing down tons of props, we should consider connecting the component in question with a Redux store.

 E.g. let's say we want to render some form of carousel, something like [Bootstrap's Carousel component](https://getbootstrap.com/docs/4.0/components/carousel/).